gtkhash/gtkhash/README.md

 Optional Dependencies
 ---------------------
 * Libgcrypt (default)
+* libb2 (default)
 * Nettle
-* libb2 (default)
 * OpenSSL
 * mbed TLS
 * mhash
-* Linux Kernel Crypto (`CONFIG_CRYPTO_USER_API_HASH=y`)
+* Linux Kernel Crypto (AF_ALG)

-GtkHash will attempt to select the best available implementation of each hash function based on its performance, but this can differ wildly between library versions and CPU architectures.
+GtkHash attempts to select the fastest available hash function implementations at startup.
 See `./configure --help` for a full list of options.
-Dependencies are not detected implicitly or "automagically".
+Build dependencies are not detected implicitly or "automagically".

 File Manager Extensions
 -----------------------